openremote/documentation/docs/user-guide/rules-and-forecasting/when-then-rules.md

 ![Manager Rules Editor](img/rules-editor.png)

 ## Supported actions

+On the left hand side you can have conditions for triggering:
+- Attribute value conditions
+- Timer, inluding time of day, sunset, sunrise twilight.
+- Duration: the number of minutes the attribute value condition or timer condition needs to be true

 On the right hand side you can trigger different types of actions:
 - Update attribute values